 Rel is a free, open-source, true relational database management system with an advanced query language called *Tutorial D*.
 Intended for educational purposes and written in Java, it can run on any OS with a Java VM.
-It uses Oracle’s Berkeley DB as a storage engine, which in turn inherits some of its functionality form SQLite.
+It uses Oracle’s Berkeley DB as a storage engine.
 The user can interact with the database via either the *Tutorial D* language or a visual query language implemented in the Rel application.
 While Rel currently does not support the entirety of the *Tutorial D* language, it has features for a large subset of it.
 Using the JDBC driver, it can be incorporated into any application that uses Java, as long as the application doesn’t specify SQL syntax.

 CJ Date and Hugh Darwen’s [The Third Manifesto](http://thethirdmanifesto.com/) outlines a set of programming language conventions and restrictions that lead to a truly relational database language that also incorporates benefits commonly associated with object-oriented languages. *Tutorial D* is a query language developed by Date and Darwen that meets those specifications, developed for education.
 Seeing the lack of complete open source *Tutorial D* language implementations, Dave Voorhis released the first version of the Rel database management system in 2004 in order to provide an implementation of Date & Darwen’s specification for instructional purposes.